PabloCurty/SpringBootTDDBookLoanAPI/README.md

 6) DevOps:
 Continuous Deploy Configuration ,
-Continuous Deploy with CI Trails.
+Continuous Deploy with Travis CI.

 JACOCO to generate Code Coverage report.
 CODCOV to visualization the Code coverage and integrate with Travis CI.

 7) Publishing:
 API publishing in the cloud.
+Publishing with heroku, after Continuios Deploy with Travis CI, and after push with Git.